Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server.md

         }
     ```

-10. Instead of just blindly posting the `succeeded` status, inspect the PR title to see if the user has indicated if the PR is a work in progress by adding "WIP" to the title.
+10. Instead of just blindly posting the `succeeded` status, inspect the PR title to see if the user has indicated if the PR is a work in progress by adding **WIP** to the title.
 If so, change the status posted back to the PR.

     ``` javascript
         if (title.includes("WIP")) {